| Cue stories abound from the early days of

 he was never the same player when the cue was severely damaged in a car

+accident some years later.
 Ray Reardon and Eddie Charlton achieved great

 success with one cue exclusively throughout their respective careers, in both